 For example, let’s consider chatbots like push and pull bots.
 While push bots prompt a user to take action or engage in a conversation, pull bots are manually operated by the employees to obtain the required information he/she needs.
 Depending upon various requirements of the organisation, push and pull bots can be used in a smart way to increase the organisational productivity.

 Organizations are finding it extremely difficult to provide 24/7 customer support to their clients.
 A chatbot can be a good replacement as it won’t have any time restriction.
 It can instantly answer a consumer’s query in the most efficient way possible.
 This helps in increasing the consumer retention and engagement as he/she doesn’t have to wait for a human for basic assistance.
+For example, bots can be used in the context of communication platforms such as Skype for Business to automate customer service tasks and enhance the customer experience.

 Today an employee needs to use dozens of apps and programs while working.
 Finding and extracting relevant information can be time-consuming.
 With the help of a ‘light-weight’ chatbot with minimum UI, the user can speak to the bot or just type a message for acquiring all the data he/she needs in the shortest possible time.